 Early communication skills

 If you're a parent or caregiver to a child that's at least 1 year old, there's a good chance that you're focused on helping them grow their communication skills.
 Babies let us know what they want by crying, but as kids get older we look for them to learn new ways of communicating.

 Developmentally, children typically begin to swap out crying for gestures, like reaching with an open palm or pointing.
 Young toddlers might use gestures and vocalizations at the same time.
 Then, we look for first words to emerge after children have had practice imitating sounds during play or other interactions.

 To use natural language modeling, we want to consider what stage our early communicator is in.
 Why?
 Because we're going to work just one step above that.

-Think of natural language modeling and expansions as minimally-invasive procedures.
-We want to give them as little cues as possible to see what they can pick up naturally.
-Repetition is key for kids, so you might model two or three times before giving them the juice or continue to model "go car" throughout your playtime together.
+Think of natural language modeling and expansions as minimally invasive procedures.
+We want to give children as little cues as possible to see what they can pick up naturally.
+Repetition is key for kids, so you might model two or three times before giving them the juice, or continue to model "Go car" throughout your playtime together.

 What if my child doesn't imitate what I modeled?

 If your child doesn't imitate the language you're modeling immediately, that's okay.
 You're still giving the nice, simple language models that will likely increase their comprehension and hopefully prepare them to try imitating the next time.
 Try not to get stuck repeating the model more than three times and insisting that they try it for themselves.
 If they still haven't after three attempts, they aren't likely to, and there's a good chance we may begin to cause some frustration.

 The beauty of natural language modeling and expansions is that they can be used in any part of the day and in any routine, such as getting ready for bed, eating a snack, or at playtime.
 So start trying it out with your early communicator today!